cloudwu/atomdict/README.md

 ### atomdict.new_handle( { key = value(number or string) , ... } , [typename] )

   Use a table to init atomdict .
 You can name the type.
-  If you have many objects with the same structure , give a typename will improve the performance.
+  If you have many objects with the same structure , giving a typename will improve the performance.

   It returns an integer handle.

 ### atomdict.delete_handle( handle )

-  Delete a atomdict handle.
+  Delete an atomdict handle.
 You must delete it before none of the object binding to the handle.

 ### atomdict.new(handle)